-CRI 17.3.1.1 Each team shall bat for 50 six ball overs unless all out earlier.
+CRI 17.3.1.1 Each team shall bat for 30 six ball overs unless all out earlier.
 A team shall not be permitted to declare its innings closed.

-CRI 17.3.1.2 All sides are expected to be in position to bowl the first ball of the last of their 50 overs within 3 hours 15 minutes playing time.
-In the event of them failing to do so, one fewer fielder shall be permitted outside the fielding restriction area in CRI 17.4.1 or CRI 17.4.2 than would normally be the case in the Powerplay or non-Powerplay overs in progress at the time.
-All penalties in this regard will be imposed immediately the ball first becomes dead after the scheduled or re-scheduled cessation time for the innings.
+CRI 17.3.1.2 All sides are expected to be in position to bowl the first ball of the last of their 30 overs within 2 hours playing time.
+In the event of them failing to do so, one fewer fielder shall be permitted outside the fielding restriction area in CRI 17.4 than would normally be the case in the Powerplay or non-Powerplay overs in progress at the time.
+All penalties in this regard will be imposed immediately the ball first becomes dead after the scheduled or rescheduled cessation time for the innings.